MRDarshan7/Marvel-Hangman-Guesser/README.md

 # Marvel-Hangman-Guesser

-After Downloading the file don't forget to mention the path of the assets file in the "main.py" file
+After Downloading the file just run the main.exe file and...
+THERE YOU GO!